Types of Energy Super accounts

 To sign up for a superannuation account with Energy Super, you must be able to satisfy the following criteria:

 - You must be over 18 years of age

 How to join Energy Super

-If you satisfy all of the above eligibility criteria, then you can apply to join Energy Super.
-You can sign up for an Energy Super account by clicking on its products in Canstar’s superannuation comparison tables and then sign up online on its website, or by calling 1300 436 374 (open Mon-Fri between 8.30am and 5 pm).
+If you satisfy the above eligibility criteria, then you can apply to join Energy Super.
+You can sign up for an Energy Super account by clicking on its products in Canstar’s superannuation comparison tables and then signing up online on its website, or by calling 1300 436 374 (open Mon-Fri between 8am and 6pm).

 Energy Super FAQs